gorenje/millieons.org/a/life-death-and-ais.md

 ### Self reflection?

 By self reflection I mean a meta-communication system with an AI.
-Something similar to human speech, for human beings.
+A technology  similar to human speech amongst humans.
 Will we be motivated to build a communication system for AIs so that we can explain and discuss complex scenarios with an AI?
 A kind of diagnostic communication protocol where the AI could self reflect on itself to answer the question "why".

 Having a self reflection mechanism is something that would obviously make diagnosis simpler.
 However how can we then modify the AI to correct the behaviour?
 This leads to the need of a self-healing system for an AI.
-Self-healing since the AI would make the changes to itself.
+Self-healing since the AI would make the changes itself to itself.

-Combining a self-reflecting and self-healing mechanism would mean that an AI could make changes to itself - without our intervention.
-This is probably the point of [singularity](https://en.wikipedia.org/wiki/Technological_singularity) and as described by [Nick Bostrom](https://en.wikipedia.org/wiki/Superintelligence:_Paths,_Dangers,_Strategies), this is very hard to control.
+Combining a self-reflecting and self-healing mechanism would mean that an AI could make changes to itself — without our intervention.
+This is probably the point where humankind reaches [singularity](https://en.wikipedia.org/wiki/Technological_singularity) and as described by [Nick Bostrom](https://en.wikipedia.org/wiki/Superintelligence:_Paths,_Dangers,_Strategies), singularity is very hard to control.

 Simply put: singularity is the point where technology is as intelligent as us.
 The danger is that it won't take the technology very long to be more intelligent than us.
-Thus reducing our species to the second most intelligent species on the [planet](/w/earth).
+Thereby reducing us to second place in the intelligence contest.

 So are self-driving cars on the road that leads us to singularity?